 As described in the Exposure Analysis, all individuals that were measured would be considered juveniles with three possible subadults.
 As noted above, the abundance of the North Pacific loggerhead sea turtle is estimated at 342,179 (T. Jones pers. comm.
 2019; Martin et al. 2020a).
-If we assume that 9 (95th percentile: 27) individuals from this species may interact with the DSLL fishery, this would equal 0.0026% (95th percentile: 0.0079%) of the species total population.
-The mortality of 6 (95th percentile: 17) individual loggerhead sea turtles assuming total abundance equals 342,179 represents 0.0018% (95th percentile: 0.0050%) of the total population.
-The maximum 5-year running average of 8.4 turtle per year over five years, of which five would die, would represent 0.0025% of the population for interactions and 0.0015% of the population for mortalities.
+If we assume that 9 (95th percentile: 27) individuals from this DPS may interact with the DSLL fishery, this would equal 0.0026% (95th percentile: 0.0079%) of the DPS total population.
+The mortality of 5 (95th percentile: 157) individual loggerhead sea turtles assuming total abundance equals 342,179 represents 0.0015% (95th percentile: 0.0044%) of the total population.
+The maximum 5-year running average of 8.6 turtles per year over five years, of which 4.8 would die, would represent 0.0025% of the population for interactions and 0.0014% of the population for mortalities.
+Based on the maximum 5-year running sum of 43 turtles, we anticipate 86 North Pacific loggerhead turtles to be captured by the DSLL over 10 years, and of those 48 are expected to die.

-Based on the maximum 5-year running sum of 42 turtles, we anticipate 84 North Pacific loggerhead turtles to be capture by the DSLL over 10 years, and of those 52 are expected to die.
-When we consider 84 interactions over the next 10 years, the rate of interaction with the fishery would be 0.025% of the total population.
-The mortality of 52 North Pacific loggerhead sea turtles over 10 years would represent 0.015% of the population.
-As noted above, while Martin et al. (2020a) estimates the Yakushima subpopulation is increasing at approximately 2.3%, given the lack of trend information for the entire species we assume a stable trend for the species (Martin et al. 2020a).
+When we consider 86 interactions over the next 10 years, the rate of interaction with the fishery would be 0.025% of the total population.
+The mortality of 48 North Pacific loggerhead sea turtles over 10 years would represent 0.014% of the population.
+As noted above, while Martin et al. (2020a) estimates the Yakushima subpopulation is increasing at approximately 2.3%, given the lack of trend information for the entire DPS we assume a stable trend for the DPS (Martin et al. 2020a).
 Therefore, these percentages represent the proportion of the population captured and killed at 40 years into the future.
-Over a 40 year time horizon, if captures remain consistent with historical numbers we would anticipate a cumulative total of 336 captures and would anticipate that 208 would die as a result of their interactions.
+Over a 40 year time horizon, if captures remain consistent with historical numbers we would anticipate a cumulative total of 344 captures and would anticipate that 193 would die as a result of their interactions.
 Our assessment illustrates that the DSLL fishery interacts with (incidentally captures) a very small portion of the North Pacific loggerhead sea turtle.
 At projected abundance levels (342,179 individuals), incidentally capturing and killing an average of five North Pacific loggerhead sea turtles per year constitutes the death of 0.0015% of the population.
-We consider the implications of this effect on North Pacific loggerhead sea turtles, as a species, in the Integration and Synthesis section of this opinion.
+We consider the implications of this effect on North Pacific loggerhead sea turtles in the Integration and Synthesis section of this opinion.